Homemade Andouille Sausage

 Directions

 • In a bowl, combine all the ingredients except grapeseed oil and casings.
-Cover tightly with plastic wrap, making sure it touches the the surface and refrigerate for 1 to 2 days. *Don’t be shy with the spices as the meat will absorb most of them, making the sausage weaker in taste.
+Cover tightly with plastic wrap, making sure it touches the the surface and refrigerate for 1 to 2 days - DON'T be shy with the spices as the meat will absorb most of them, making the sausage weaker in taste.

-• When ready to grind, remove the meat from the fridge and process, using the large grinder plate .
-Cover with plastic wrap making sure it touches the meat, and transfer back to the refrigerator for 30 to 45 minutes or until the meat is cold again.
+• Cover with plastic wrap making sure it touches the meat, and transfer back to the refrigerator for 30 to 45 minutes or until the meat is cold again.

 • Lightly grease the sausage nozzle with grapeseed oil or any other flavorless oil.
 Slide hog casing on the nozzle.